 Caroline Moakley spent most of her childhood in Cary, NC, and graduated from Green Hope in 2006.
 While at Green Hope she caught the running bug and competed in both cross country and track and field.
 She attended the University of North Carolina at Chapel Hill on full academic scholarship as a Chancellor’s Carolina Scholar and graduated in 2010.
 After a gap year that included an internship in Cape Town, South Africa, and cycling 3,835 miles from Jacksonville, Florida, to San Francisco, California, Coach Moakley made the decision to pursue a career in high school education.
 Coach Moakley completed her Master’s in Teaching at North Carolina State University while racing bikes at both the collegiate and semi-professional levels; her collegiate cycling career included two top-ten finishes at the Collegiate Cycling Nationals Road Race in 2012 and 2013 and a podium in the Individual Time Trial in 2013.
 After three seasons of semi-professional racing, Coach Moakley stepped away from competitive cycling in 2016.
-This is Coach Moakley’s 7th year of teaching English at Green Hope and her 3rd year of coaching both cross country and track and field.
+This is Coach Moakley’s 8th year of teaching English at Green Hope and her 4th year of coaching both cross country and indoor track and field.
+Coach Moakley also leads the JV women's lacrosse team and hold AIC and CIC Coaching Certifications from the NFHS.
 She enjoys traveling with her husband, cooking, running, cycling, and watching sports in her free time.
 She is proud to be a Falcon.